ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > - Trc_2
 > - Trc_4
 > - Trc_5
-> **Important:** you will need to download at least four of the sample sequence files to run the basic statistical analysis in this workshop.
+> **Note:** you will need to download at least four of the sample sequence files to run the basic statistical analysis in this workshop.
 >
 >> ## Tip! - Task 4
 >>